ipveka/Procurer/README.md

-# Procurer: Professional Supply Chain Optimization
+# Procurer: Supply Chain Optimization

-Procurer is a modular, professional Python system for multi-period, multi-product, multi-supplier procurement planning with realistic lead time modeling.
+Procurer is a modular Python system for multi-period, multi-product, multi-supplier procurement planning with realistic lead time modeling.
 It features:

 - Streamlit UI for scenario analysis and reporting
 - Linear (MILP), nonlinear (NLP), and heuristic solvers